FOR IMMEDIATE RELEASE

 About DC Fencers Club

 DC Fencers Club (DCFC) has a national and international reputation as one of the best fencing clubs in the United States.
 The club offers instruction through classes, camps, workshops, and individual lessons.
 Fencers of all ages are welcome, and members range from recreational fencers to fencers who compete in local, regional, national, and international tournaments.
-DCFC coaches have a combined 100 years of training, competition, and teaching experience, and they include credentialed fencing masters and National and World Champions.
+DCFC instructors include certified coaches and credentialed fencing masters who have a combined 100 years of training, competition, and teaching experience.
 DC Fencers Club promotes excellence, sportsmanship, and safety in a friendly, easygoing environment.

 # # #